Skip to main content

 Overview

-The Board of Trustees of BYU-Idaho requires every student attending the university to have a current ecclesiastical endorsement and be true to the principles of the Honor Code.
+The Board of Trustees of BYU-Idaho requires every student to have a current ecclesiastical endorsement to faithfully abide by the principles of the Honor Code.
 An ecclesiastical leader may withdraw a student's endorsement at any time or may decline to endorse a continuing student if the leader determines that the student is no longer eligible for the endorsement.

-The withdrawal of a student's ecclesiastical endorsement automatically results in the loss of good Honor Code standing.
-Students who are not in good Honor Code standing are no longer eligible for enrollment or graduation, even if they have completed all necessary coursework.
+The withdrawal of a student's ecclesiastical endorsement automatically results in no longer being eligible for enrollment or graduation even if they have completed all necessary coursework.

-Excommunication, disfellowshipment, or disaffiliation from The Church of Jesus Christ of Latter-day Saints automatically results in the withdrawal of the student's ecclesiastical endorsement and the loss of good Honor Code standing.
+Excommunication or disaffiliation from The Church of Jesus Christ of Latter-day Saints automatically results in the withdrawal of the student's ecclesiastical endorsement.

 Process for Requesting an Exception